 Christina Beeler is a staff attorney and Equal Justice Works Fellow sponsored by Latham & Watkins LLP.
-Her school discipline project aims to provide community outreach and direct legal representation to juveniles in school disciplinary proceedings, the juvenile justice system, and the criminal justice system for disciplinary infractions in public schools.
+Her school discipline project provides community outreach and direct legal representation to juveniles in school disciplinary proceedings.
 Christina also conducts know-your-rights presentations in public schools and at community organizations in the Houston area and supervises law students in the juvenile record sealing clinic at UHLC.

 Beeler’s legal experience includes service as a student attorney with the Texas Innocence Network, a legal intern with the Juvenile and Capital Advocacy Project, a research assistant at UHLC, a summer associate at Gardere Wynne Sewell LLP, a law clerk at the American Civil Liberties Union, a law clerk at the Texas Civil Rights Project, and an Equal Justice Works AmeriCorps Legal Fellow with Lone Star Legal Aid.